 Sign up for the Collective Mind newsletter to receive these in your inbox!

-Building from the resources reviewed (scroll all the way down), our framework for understanding network capacity identifies a set of seven capacities that networks must focus on developing if they are to make an impact.
+Collective Mind’s Network Diagnostic Framework identifies a set of seven capacities that networks must focus on developing if they are to make an impact.

 ● Shared purpose: the visionary goal around which strategies are defined, people are mobilized, and activities are established and harmonized